gauchm/rate-my-hydrograph/README.md

 # In Defense of Metrics: Metrics Sufficiently Encode Typical Human Preferences Regarding Hydrological Model Performance

-This repository contains all code, data, and analyses for the paper [**"In Defense of Metrics: Metrics Sufficiently Encode Typical Human Preferences Regarding Hydrological Model Performance"**](https://eartharxiv.org/repository/view/4586/).
+This repository contains all code, data, and analyses for the paper [**"In Defense of Metrics: Metrics Sufficiently Encode Typical Human Preferences Regarding Hydrological Model Performance"**](https://doi.org/10.1029/2022WR033918) published in WRR.
-The paper is currently under review, but a preprint is already [available on EarthArXiv](https://eartharxiv.org/repository/view/4586/).

 ## Contents of this repository